dylanljones/pyrekordbox/README.md

 Tested Rekordbox versions: ``5.8.3 | 6.5.3``

-> **Note**: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently! ``pyrekordbox`` is licensed under the [MIT license][license-link].
+> **Note**: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently!
+Pyrekordbox is licensed under the [MIT license][license-link].